 What is a Good Email Opt-in Rate?

-Generally speaking, an average opt-in rate on a website can be anything from less than 1% to 5% or more.
+With that in mind, generally speaking, an average opt-in rate on a website can be anything from less than 1% to 5% or more.
 Anything less than 1% can probably be improved by making some additional changes discussed below.
 You can also significantly increase your email opt-in rate by driving your traffic to a dedicated email capture landing page, commonly referred to as a "squeeze page".
+Opt-in rates on a squeeze page can be as high as 25% or more.

 How to Increase Your Email Opt-in Rates with Squeeze Pages